KhioneusNevula/MagicUniversity/README.md

 ### Statuses

+## Magic
+The magic system of the game is

 ## University
 The University is the setting of the game and has systems that it upholds and which characters interact with.
 ## World